$16 million verdict for a truck accident case

 A limp or change in mobility.

-If you are a plaintiff in a Stryker Hip Replacement lawsuit or you have experienced problems with your Stryker Rejuvenate Modular Primary Hip System and the AGB II Modular Hip System replacement implants, or have been told that you implant should be replaced, you may eligible for a lawsuit cash advance from Prime Case Funding.
-If you are in the need of immediate cash while waiting for compensation on your case, Prime Case Funding can provide a lawsuit advance to help pay for your expenses while your case is being litigated.
+If you are a plaintiff in a Stryker Hip Replacement lawsuit or you have experienced problems with your Stryker Rejuvenate Modular Primary Hip System and the AGB II Modular Hip System replacement implants, or have been told that you implant should be replaced, you may eligible for a lawsuit cash advance from Prime Case LLC.
+If you are in the need of immediate cash while waiting for compensation on your case, Prime Case LLC can provide a lawsuit advance to help pay for your expenses while your case is being litigated.

 We offer the lowest rates in the lawsuit funding industry.
 Rates are dependent upon the type of case, but each case will be carefully considered.More information